emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

 **Note** In case you do **not** want to upgrade all your connectors at once, pursue points 4.2.1) and 4.2.2) and then **go to** the two data grids below the wizard and upgrade all the connectors you want by selecting them one by one and press "Upgrade container" for each of them.

-### 4.1 Using the "upgrade complete bus at once" button
+### 4.1 Using the "Upgrade complete bus at once" button (NOT advised for buses with more than one flow pack)

 4.1.1) **Go to** Deploy -> Releases and for each environment create a release based on the backup created during 3.1) named "eMagiz 5 migration".

 4.1.2) **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 Press the "upgrade complete bus at once" button.
 It might take a while until it finishes upgrading every flow from the bus.
-If it does not succeed, try again using the method from 4.2, starting with the point 4.2.1).
+If it does not succeed, try again using the method from 4.2, starting with the point 4.2.1.

 ### 4.2 Using the "step by step" wizard

 4.2.1) **Press** the button "Step 1: Upgrade JMS server(s)", and wait for the process to finish.

-4.2.2) **Press** the button "Step 2: Upgrade process container(s)" and wait for the process to finish.
+4.2.2) **Press** the button "Step 2: Upgrade process container(s)" and wait for the process to finish (might take a very long time, especially on large buses).

 4.2.3) **Press** the button "Step 3: Upgrade connectors" and wait for the process to finish.